Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 • Damaged - Specimen leaked or broken in transit.

-• Too Old - Samples greater than 3 days old are unreliable specimens for testing.
+• Too old - Samples >3 days old are unreliable specimens for testing.

 • Contaminated - Isolates or subcultures will be rejected if unable to isolate test organism.